Approximately counting and sampling small witnesses using a colourful decision oracle: Coarse approximate counting

 It now follows by a union bound that with probability at least $2/3$, $\frac{1}{2b}\cdot e(G) \le \tfrac{k^k}{tk!}\sum_i M_i \le 2b\cdot e(G)$ as required. \end{proof}

-Lemma~\ref{lem:acc} now follows via the usual probability amplification argument. { {\ref{lem:acc}} \begin{lemma}[restated] \stateACC \end{lemma}} \begin{proof} Given $G$ and $\delta>0$, we simply invoke $\coarsecountgeneral(G)$ a total of $T := \ceil{36\ln(2/\delta)}$ times and return the median output.
-By the correctness of \coarsecountgeneral (Lemma~\ref{lem:coarse-count-general}), each invocation returns a valid approximation of $e(G)$ with probability at least $2/3$, and if at least $T/2$ invocations return valid approximations then the median is also a valid approximation.
-It follows by Chernoff bounds (Lemma~\ref{lem:chernoff}(i) with $\eps = 1/2$ and $\mu = T/3$) that we output a valid approximation with probability at least $1 - 2e^{-T/36} \ge 1-\delta$, as required, and our bounds on running time and oracle usage are immediate from Lemma~\ref{lem:coarse-count-general}. \end{proof}
+We now restate \cref{lem:acc} and prove it via the usual probability amplification argument. \stateACC* \begin{proof} Given $G$ and $\delta>0$, we simply invoke $\coarsecountgeneral(G)$ a total of $T := \ceil{36\ln(2/\delta)}$ times and return the median output.
+By the correctness of \coarsecountgeneral (\cref{lem:coarse-count-general}), each invocation returns a valid approximation of $e(G)$ with probability at least $2/3$, and if at least $T/2$ invocations return valid approximations then the median is also a valid approximation.
+It follows by Chernoff bounds (\cref{lem:chernoff}(i) with $\eps = 1/2$ and $\mu = T/3$) that we output a valid approximation with probability at least $1 - 2e^{-T/36} \ge 1-\delta$, as required, and our bounds on running time and oracle usage are immediate from \cref{lem:coarse-count-general}. \end{proof}